 21. Integrate live chat

-Check out the example below, where the chat is placed in the bottom right corner.
+Check out the example below, where the chat button is placed in the bottom right corner.
 This is a common placement for chat buttons.

-22. Highlight shipping
+22. Prominently display shipping info

 Make sure the delivery time and shipping costs are clear for all the products on your website.
 If there’s an option for local pickup or if the product is available in stores, highlight that as well.